AgilRobot/AgilRobot/README.md

 Disclaimer:
-I just made a pony character in the Pony Town game, by making an Agile Robot character made by Agilrobot.
+I just made a pony character in the Pony Town game, by making an AgilRobot character made by Agilrobot.

 # 🦄 Pony Town Character: AgilRobot